dotnet54/TS-CHIEF/README.md

 # TS-CHIEF
 An effective and scalable distance-based classifier for time series classification.
-This repostitory contains the source code for the time series classification algorithm Proximity Forest, published in the paper [TS-CHIEF](https://arxiv.org/abs/1906.10329)
+This repostitory contains the source code for the time series classification algorithm TS-CHIEF, published in the paper [TS-CHIEF](https://arxiv.org/abs/1906.10329)

 NOTE - some refactoring is in progress to cleap up the code, so this read me will be updated soon